stefanovertua/pizza-pioneers-performance-analysis/README.md

 "Day no", WEEKDAY([Date],2))
 ```

-Once this table was created, the next step was establishing correlations between the new date table and other tables within the Model View, using the date columns. <br>

 After completing this, I was able to create new measures, with the first one calculating the total sales, as illustrated below:
 ```
 total_sales=SUMX('order_details','order_details'[quantity]*RELATED(pizzas[price]))
 ```

-Another important measure defines the total number of orders.
+Another important metric defines the total number of orders.
 The formula is:
 ```
 orders=DISTINCTCOUNT('order_details'[order_id])
 ```

-To determine the number of orders per day, I created a new measure using the following formula:
+To determine the number of orders per day, I created a new measure using this calculation:
 ```
 average_orders_daily = DIVIDE(DISTINCTCOUNT(order_details[order_id]), DISTINCTCOUNT(orders[date]))b
 ```